Please check our Examinations Calendar for dates of all upcoming examinations

 All examinations are pass mark set.
 The Refraction Certificate OSCE is pass mark set using the Hofstee method.
 The pass mark setting methods quoted are subject to change at any time at the discretion of the College.

 Candidates are required to pass the OSCE.
 If awarded a fail, candidates must re-sit the entire examination, even if a pass was previously achieved in any station.

 Results will be released four weeks after the examination, once verified by the Senior Examiner.
 Candidates are not permitted to telephone the College for examination results.
-All results will be sent to candidates by first class post and the pass list will be displayed on the College website.
+All results will be sent to candidates by email and the pass list will be displayed on the College website.